 Loch Ness, house of the famous monster, may have been one of the first things that you heard about Scotland.
 A day trip from Edinburgh will give you the opportunity to go and look for the creature.

-And once we get to Loch Ness, in the lovely village of Fort Augustus, you may decide to take a boat trip on the lake and enjoy the breathtaking views while you look for the monster, locally called Nessie.
+And once we get to Loch Ness, you may decide to visit Urquhart Castle and take a boat trip on the lake and enjoy the breathtaking views while you look for the monster, locally called Nessie.

-From there, straight to Loch Ness, where you can navigate the lake looking for Nessie; also you will be able to see the canals locks.
-There will be time for lunch.
+From there, straight to Loch Ness, where you can visit Urquhart Castle and navigate the lake looking for Nessie.